turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 In addition to summarizing the presentation, I also provide some commentary of my own.
 I hope that this might add perspective - that of a truly-novice researcher - that others might find informative or at the very least amusing.
 For context, I have never written a proper research paper, let alone a great one.
 I am, however, in the process of conducting research (see [here](https://noise.page/) and [here](https://github.com/turingcompl33t/udj-jit) for specifics) in partial fulfillment of the requirements of my current academic program at Carnegie Mellon University.
 While I have been working on various [implementation aspects](https://github.com/cmu-db/noisepage/pull/1510) of this research for the better part of an academic term, I only recently began focusing more of my attention on reading the corpus of related work and writing drafts of my own.
 For this reason, I thought it prudent to begin thinking about how to communicate my research effectively.

+Note that both above and in the remainder of this post I refer to Prof. Peyton Jones simply as "Simon."
+This is not to suggest that we are on a familiar, first-name basis, nor is it out of a lack of respect for his credentials and the titles they imply.
+In the first draft of this post I used his more decorous identifier, but I found in revisions that substituting this with his first name makes the post more pleasant to read.
+If you are reading this, Professor, forgive me!

-With that motivation and context out of the way, let's jump into Simon Peyton Jones' seven suggestions for writing a great research paper.
+With that motivation and context out of the way, let's jump into Simon's seven suggestions for writing a great research paper.

 ### 1. Start Writing